rosaadaline/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, readable, and maintainable code first.
 Optimize only when necessary, after profiling and identifying actual bottlenecks."

 This quote highlights the importance of avoiding over-engineering and micro-optimizations before they're needed.
 It reminds us that clarity and simplicity in coding often lead to better performance in the long run, as it's easier to reason about, debug, and improve well-written code.
 The true skill in programming lies not just in making things fast, but in making them right and efficient at the appropriate stage.

+# 2024-03-15
+- Today's programming wisdom: "Code is read far more often than it's written.
+Strive for clarity and simplicity to make your code easy to understand and maintainable by others, even yourself in the future."

+In essence, this principle emphasizes that while writing efficient and functional code is crucial, a programmer's true craftsmanship lies in creating code that is easily readable and comprehensible.
+This not only facilitates collaboration but also dramatically reduces debugging time and costs in the long run.
+It's a reminder to write self-explanatory code with meaningful variable names, well-structured functions, and sufficient comments where necessary.